lonkaars/wall-e2/protocol.md

 _type_ is one of:
 - 0: reinitialize all global state
-- 1: reset emergency mode
+- 1: go to previous mode

 ### MCFG